He County: Cranium

 The skull (PA830) was discovered in several fragments lacking most of the basicranium.
 In 1982, the endocast was reconstructed and the cranial capacity was measured to be 1025.
 The frontal and temporal lobes are almost complete, while the parietal and occipital lobes are complete.
 Otherwise, the exterior specimen is very well preserved.
 During the 1981 excavations, a right supraorbital torus and parietal were reported.
-The thickness, profile, brow, and distinct nuchal-occipital boundary are alike Chinese Homo erectus.
+The thickness, profile, brow, and distinct nuchal-occipital boundary are like Chinese Homo erectus.
 However, a lack of postorbital constriction, increased width, a curved sagittal profile, a long parietal, and a high temporal are unlike these groups.
 Aside from the vault, two parietals, PA840 and PA841, are known.

 Mandible

 The dental-mandibular remains were discovered in 1980 alongside the vault in excavation pit 3C.
 The mandible is PA831, and four isolated teeth are PA832, PA833, PA834-1, and PA834-2; PA835 is another tooth.
 831 is a mandible with M2 and M3 in place, with a P3-P4 septum remaining in place.
 The mandible is thought to belong to a young adult individual, but sex estimation is not possible.
 The mandibular body was robust, and a well-differentiated mylohyoid line and a posteriorly-positioned lateral prominence are derived traits.
-Overall, the mandible has no Neanderthal traits, but quite similar to Homo antecessor.
+Overall, the mandible has no Neanderthal traits, but is quite similar to Homo antecessor.
 The teeth are characteristic of Homo erectus.

 Classification

 Liu et al. (2017) suggest that the Hexian hominins either belong to the same robust-jawed paleodeme as the Penghu hominin, or a robust morph of mainland Homo erectus.
-Overall, the morph displays primitive traits that is roughly contemporaneous with the hominins at Zhoukoudian.
+Overall, the morph displays primitive traits that are roughly contemporaneous with the hominins at Zhoukoudian.
 Wu et al. (2006) suggest that the differences are on account of local variation rather than subspecies-level differences, and that the Zhoukoudian sample is not representative of the taxon's full diversity.
 In comparison with Zhoukoudian, the Hexian crania are derived in the frontal and posterior regions, but derived towards Indonesian populations in the lateral region.
 Cui and Wu (2015) suggest that these are either retentions or gene flow between regions.